Milestone night for Reyes, Collins as Mets hold off Angels | New Country 923

 TRAINER’S ROOM

 Angels: Albert Pujols missed his second consecutive game because of tendinitis in his right hamstring.
-He planned to take pregame batting practice on the field, but manager Mike Scioscia wasn’t sure if the 37-year-old slugger would be available to pinch hit.
-“He feels much better,” Scioscia said.
-“Hopefully he’ll progress.” … With eight pitchers on the disabled list, including four starters, Los Angeles signed free agent RHP Doug Fister for the remainder of the season.
-The 33-year-old Fister will report to extended spring training in Arizona to begin workouts and the team has no timetable in mind for when he might be ready for major league competition, Scioscia said.
-To open a 40-man roster spot, reliever Andrew Bailey (right shoulder) was transferred to the 60-day DL.
+He planned to take pregame batting practice on the field, Scioscia said, but wasn’t available to pinch hit.
+“He’s feeling much better, but not quite enough to get out there,” Scioscia explained.

-Mets: C Travis d’Arnaud (bruised right wrist) was scheduled to be the DH at Class A St. Lucie on Saturday night and then catch nine innings again Sunday.
-It sounds as though he could rejoin the Mets for their upcoming series against San Diego, which begins Tuesday. … Collins said LHP Steven Matz (left elbow) and RHP Seth Lugo (right elbow) probably need at least two more rehab outings each — against some better competition — before rejoining the Mets.
-Both pitchers made their first rehab appearances Thursday with Class A St. Lucie.
-Matz might join Triple-A Las Vegas in New Orleans next week. … Collins said LF Yoenis Cespedes (strained left hamstring) has reached the “back half” of his extended running program, but no certain target date for his return has been determined yet.
+Mets: C Travis d’Arnaud (bruised right wrist) had his rehab assignment moved to Triple-A Las Vegas and flied out as a pinch hitter at New Orleans.
+He is still expected to catch another nine innings in a minor league game before rejoining the Mets, but it sounds as though he could be back for the upcoming series against San Diego, which begins Tuesday. … Collins said LHP Steven Matz (left elbow) and RHP Seth Lugo (right elbow) probably need at least two more rehab outings each — against some better competition — before returning to the Mets.
+Both pitchers made their first rehab appearances Thursday with Class A St. Lucie. … Collins said LF Yoenis Cespedes (strained left hamstring) has reached the “back half” of his extended running program, but no definitive target date has been determined for his return.

 UP NEXT